jaimicore/matrix-clustering_stand-alone/README.md

 - Trim root motifs
 - Detect the central motif within each cluster.
 - Export motif collection intersection stats.
+- Add option to trim motifs during clustering (at the moment this is done with the *convert-matrix.R* script).

 &nbsp;
 &nbsp;